Are you ready to discover your college program?

 Auditing involves reviewing financial documents for accuracy and compliance with laws and regulations.
 A public accounting degree develops the investigative skills auditors need to perform their duties.
 For any business, spotting financial risks or errors is critical, which makes auditing an integral position.

 SELECTING AN ACCOUNTING PROGRAM WITH A PUBLIC ACCOUNTING CONCENTRATION

 Conducting the proper research will help you choose the right school with an accounting curriculum matching your educational and career goals.
-To identify the school best suited for your needs, consider each aspect of a program: Financial aid, scholarship opportunities, career resources, location, and school size can all affect your decision.
+To identify the school best suited for your needs, consider each program's financial aid offer, scholarship opportunities, career resources, location, and school size.

 Accreditation can also play a critical role when it comes to choosing the right program.
 Many businesses do not accept applicants with degrees from unaccredited schools.
 Accreditation can also affect your ability to transfer credits.

 The difficulty of being a competitive applicant and the challenges of the coursework can also play a part in your decision.
 Earning an accounting degree from a prestigious institution enhances your career profile, but the extra costs associated with such a school can deter prospective attendees.

 If you're looking for a public accounting concentration, consider turning to business schools, which can often provide curriculums tailored entirely to the subject.
 If you prefer less interaction with others or need more flexibility with your schedule, earning an accounting degree online could be a smart choice for you.